vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 - optional resolver;
 - optional materializer.

-Add the format's single semantic dialect when it contains bytecode, then pass the definition to `Session::registerFormat`.
+Add the format's single source-free dialect when it contains bytecode, then pass the definition to `Session::registerFormat`.
 Do not add separate module and dialect registration entry points.

 Put recognition at the start of `scan` and return an empty `ScanResult` for non-matches.
 Do not add `canScan`; it exists only for unmigrated modules.